 Again, this post is also long overdue!
 But the experience is fresh in my mind, so here we go!

 On October 5th and 6th, I workshopped my play, Freedom Hill, which is an homage to Thorton Wilder’s Our Town.
 Set from 1870 to 1885, Freedom Hill is a metatheatrical play that follows the everyday lives of newly freed black citizens.
+I received an Arts and Humanities grant from UNC to support the research, writing, development, and presentation of a play focused on Environmental Justice.
+When I applied for the grant, I knew that I wanted focus on Princeville, North Carolina, the oldest historically black town in the United States of America.
+However, when I arrived in Princeville, the direction of the play changed dramatically.
 Click here to learn more about how this play came to be.

 For this workshop, the cast included Aliese Cobb, Thaddeus Edwards, Jennifer Evans, Rasool Jahan, Tia James, Thomasi McDonald, Monet Marshall, and Marcus Zollicoffer.
 Erin Bell was our stage manager and photographer.
 Stage directions were read by Bethany Lockhart and Takhona Hlatshwako, who is working with me this semester as a research assistant through UNC's Institute for the Arts and Humanities Honors Collaboration.